North Turramurra

 North Turramurra has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified nine projects expected to affect the region.
-Notable ones are Newcastle-Sydney and Wollongong-Sydney Rail Line Upgrades, Ku-ring-gai Transport Oriented Development, St Ives Indoor Sports Centre, Ellis Residences.
-The following list details those most likely to be relevant.
+AreaSearch has identified nine projects likely affecting this region.
+Notable ones include the Newcastle-Sydney and Wollongong-Sydney Rail Line Upgrades, Ku-ring-gai Transport Oriented Development, St Ives Indoor Sports Centre, and Ellis Residences.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.